-The Okotoks Museum will be closed to the public from December 13 to at least January 21, 2021 due to recent mandated closures and restrictions from the province.
+The Okotoks Museum is currently closed to the public due to mandated closures and restrictions from the province.
 Find full details on open/closure updates on the COVID-19 response update news page.

 The Museum and Archives offers a variety of opportunities to learn about the history of Okotoks.
 Click on the links below to learn more: